werwaser/Arrows-Bones/0 Scenes/03 The First Morning/1 Orientation.md

 1. Vibe check the new cadets.
 2. Tease Director 24A for her poor division.
 ###### Erin
-1. [character's greatest want for the scene.]
+1. Watch Director squirm.
 ###### Kalyani
 1. Hear the gossip about the Director.
 ###### Jessie
-1. [character's greatest want for the scene.]
+1. Sus out if these kids are cool.
 ###### character_name
 1. [character's greatest want for the scene.]
 ## Emotional Journeys